ersilia-os/olinda-tdc/README.md

 # olinda-tdc
 This repository contains the benchmarking of Olinda v1 using the [Therapeutics Data Commons Datasets](https://tdcommons.ai/)

+onnx models in the notebooks can be run with the wrapper [api](https://github.com/JHlozek/olinda_api).
+This is automatically installed in the Olinda and ZairaChem environments.
+The models can also be run from the 'zairachem predict' and 'olinda predict' cli commands.

 ## Olinda
 [Olinda](https://github.com/ersilia-os/olinda) is an automated model distillation pipeline for ML-based (Q)SAR models, currently specific to ZairaChem models.